LuisRevillaM/search-news/docs/README.md

 ## SearchBar

 This component consists of two input elements: one for the search term and another for the sort criteria of the results.
-It takes as props a method called `onSearch`.
+It takes as props a method called `onSearch`, to be executed when the user clicks the "Search" button.

 ```javascript
 return <SearchBar onSearch={getNews} />;